 Visitors are advised that some form of photographic identification is required for access to Raynor Library.
 All materials must be used in the department's reading room.
 To insure the immediate availability of records and audiovisual equipment, researchers visiting from outside the Marquette campus are asked to write or phone in advance.

-Service Hours: Monday through Friday, 8:00 a.m. to 5:00 p.m.
-Evening and weekend hours are available to researchers by appointment, but these appointments are intended for scholarly research and depend upon staff availability.
+Service Hours: All visitors are welcome Monday through Friday, 8:00 a.m. to 4:30 p.m.
+Evening and weekend hours are available to researchers by appointment, but these evening and weekend appointments are intended for scholarly research and depend upon staff availability.
 Scholars seeking evening or weekend hours are advised to contact the department far in advance of their visit.

 For further information contact: